-Wireless Connection Setup Wizard
+Wireless Network Setup Wizard

-To run the security wizard, browse to the Setup page and then click the Wireless Connection Setup Wizard button.
+To run the security wizard, browse to the Setup page and then click the Wireless Network Setup Wizard button.

 Enter the SSID (Service Set Identifier).
 The SSID is the name of your wireless network.
 Create a name using up to 32 characters.
 The SSID is case-sensitive.
+Select Automatically and click Next.